kharkov-timur/project-data-dragon/README.md

 ---

-The added contacts will be saved to the `contacts.json` file.
+The added contacts will be saved to the `contacts.bin` file.

-Added notes will be saved to the `notes.json` file.
+Added notes will be saved to the `notes.bin` file.

 ---
 The application has the following functionality:

 General commands:
 1. `menu` - show menu
+2. `exit/close` - exit from program

 Contacts commands:
 1. `add-contact [name] [phone] [birthday(optional)]` - add new contact